trigg/Discover/README.md

 #### Incorrect translations and missing translations

 We welcome pull requests and bug reports about missing or wrong translations, but don't have the resources to get it all right.
 Please be patient with us and alert us if any translations are wildly inaccurate.

+## A note on terminology

+I often use some terms interchangably:

+Guild, Server : the leftmost pane in Discord.

+Channel, Room, Chat: The next level in, these are all the same thing internally.

 ## Why do you keep making Discord Overlays?